6 - 8

 National Standards: NS.5-8.1, NS.5-8.2

 Cameras, telescopes, and our eyes have many things in common, but the most striking is that all three require light to see or capture images.
+Below is a video about how a particularly large camera works to capture and print images.

 Toilet paper tubes – four for each student